 3 Cheap German Comfort Meals I Always Come Back To When Life Feels Overwhelming

-Some weeks just feel like too much.
+Some weeks life just feels like too much.

 The kids are loud, the laundry somehow multiplies overnight, work never really ends, and living in another country can feel exciting and exhausting at the same time.
 Especially when your family, your language, and all the little familiar things are far away.
+And honestly?
+On those days, I don’t want to make a fancy dinner.

 I don’t want a complicated recipe with 17 ingredients I have to buy at three different stores.
 I don’t want to spend an hour cooking while my kids are already hungry and pulling on my shirt.
+I just want food that feels safe.
+Familiar.
+Filling.
+Food that calms your nervous system a little and gives you this soothing little hug from inside.

 So today I wanted to share the three simple German meals I always come back to when life feels overwhelming.
 Two of them are meals my mom made for me as a child, and one is something my grandma used to cook whenever I visited her.